 Important Notes

 This series is trauma-informed but not trauma therapy.
-Toxic shame often has roots in childhood trauma, developmental trauma, or systemic oppression.
-If your shame feels overwhelming, deeply entrenched, or connected to significant trauma, please seek support from a trauma-informed therapist (EMDR, IFS, somatic experiencing, etc.) in addition to this work.
+If your shame feels overwhelming or deeply entrenched, please seek support from a trauma-informed therapist in addition to this work.

 Healing shame is not linear.
-You will have good weeks and hard weeks.
-Shame will still show up sometimes—that's normal.
-What changes is your relationship with it and your ability to respond with compassion instead of spiraling.
+You will have good weeks and difficult weeks.
+Shame will still show up — that's normal.
+What changes is your relationship with it.

 You are not broken.
 Toxic shame tells you that you are fundamentally flawed.
 This is a lie.
-You are a human being who experienced things that taught you to believe this lie.
 This series will help you unlearn it.

 The Foundation: What You'll Learn